-COVID-19 UPDATE: ACCESS IS NO LONGER RESTRICTED & MASKS ARE NOT REQUIRED UNLESS YOU ARE A JUROR
+COVID-19 UPDATE: ACCESS IS NO LONGER RESTRICTED & MASKS ARE OPTIONAL

 Access to the 23rd District Court is no longer restricted.
-MASKS ARE NO LONGER REQUIRED WITH THE EXCEPTION OF JURORS, ALL JURORS ARE REQUIRED TO WEAR A MASK REGARDLESS OF VACCINATION STATUS.
+MASKS ARE OPTIONAL FOR ALL INDIVIDUALS INSIDE THE COURTHOUSE.

 Please continue to utilize our online resources to resolve your case if possible or to obtain information.
 Payments can be made online, by phone, drop-box 24/7 outside the Court entrance, or inside the Court.